zeek/zeek-docs/doc/scripts/base/frameworks/supervisor/api.zeek.rst

          The status of supervised nodes, keyed by node names.

    The current status of a set of supervised nodes.

+Hooks
+#####
+.. zeek:id:: Supervisor::stderr_hook

+   :Type: :zeek:type:`hook` (node: :zeek:type:`string`, msg: :zeek:type:`string`) : :zeek:type:`bool`

+   Hooks intercepted stderr stream for all supervisor's child processes.

+   :node: the name of a previously created node via
+         :zeek:see:`Supervisor::create` indicating to which
+         child process the stdout line is associated.
+         A empty value is used to indicate the message came from the internal supervisor stem process.
+         (this should typically never happen).

+   :msg: line-buffered contents from the stderr of a child process.

+.. zeek:id:: Supervisor::stdout_hook

+   :Type: :zeek:type:`hook` (node: :zeek:type:`string`, msg: :zeek:type:`string`) : :zeek:type:`bool`

+   Hooks intercepted stdout stream for all supervisor's child processes.

+   :node: the name of a previously created node via
+         :zeek:see:`Supervisor::create` indicating to which
+         child process the stdout line is associated.
+         An empty value is used to indicate the message came from the internal supervisor stem process (this should typically never happen).

+   :msg: line-buffered contents from the stdout of a child process.

 Functions
 #########